scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

       }
     }

-In the current lazy initialization scheme initializing `x` causes a deadlock.
-The caller thread that initializes the lazy val `x` holds the monitor of the current object `self`, but the monitor is needed by another thread that sets a condition that the caller blocks on.
+In the source there appears to be no circular dependency between the lazy val initialization block and the other synchronization construct, so there should be no reason for deadlock.
+As long as thread `t` completes a condition that the caller depends on and eventually lets go of the current object `self`, the lazy val should be able to initialize itself.

-There is no circular dependency between the lazy val initialization block and the other synchronization construct, so logically there is no reason for a deadlock.
-As long as the other thread completes a condition that the caller depends on and eventually lets go of the current object `self`, the lazy val should be able to initialize itself.
+With the current initialization scheme, however, initializing `x` causes a deadlock.
+The calling thread initializing `x`, holds the monitor of the current object `self`.
+The same monitor is needed by thread `t`, since it also synchronizes on `self`, thus causing a deadlock.

 This SIP attempts to address this issue.